Inspection Reports for

 Failed to post nurse staffing information daily with correct dates.

-Stored personal food items in medication refrigerator.
+Personal food items were stored in the medication refrigerator.

 Report Facts